Home> Specialty Certifications

 The Specialization Program of the Ohio State Bar Association (OSBA) recognizes attorneys dedicated to specialty areas of the law.
 The certification programs require an extensive and rigorous process.
 It looks at whether the attorney has a high level of substantial involvement in the specialty area of the law, whether the attorney has to meet certain continuing legal education (CLE) requirements, and whether the attorney has been evaluated by other attorneys who are familiar with the attorney's practice.
 Continue reading

-Board Certified Attorney Specialist in Pennsylvania
+Attorney Specialization in Pennsylvania

 The Supreme Court of Pennsylvania does not certify attorneys as a specialist.
 Instead, it accredits "certifying organizations" after a recommendation from the Pennsylvania Bar Association (PBA) Review and Certifying Board.
 The four organizations approved to certify lawyers in specialty areas of the law include the PBA Workers Compensation Law Section, the American Board of Certification, the National Elder Law Foundation, and the National Board of Trial Advocacy.
 Continue reading